aenygma/workshops/README.md

     * How ML/Embedding work ''
         * bc possibly need to have a store of embeddings

+### SMUD api
+* Given my username/password, i should be able to get my SMUD data
+* Should be a local python api, no sending creds anywhere except via HTTPS

+**Goal**: Create an API service from a static/rendered html page

+**Learning Goals**
+   * Learn challenges of creating an API
+   * Learn how design should work (mapping urls to objects)
+   * Learn how to pick proper actions (or endpoints)

 ### Irrigation system
+* More HW based

 ### Reddit API stuff